99shandhokhan88/push_swap/README.md

 - Fine-tune your code, making it more efficient and optimizing action usage.
 - Debug any issues that arise during testing.

-During the entire 20-day period, you should be actively using the push_swap visualizer tool to visualize and analyze the actions performed by your code, making it easier to spot any inefficiencies or errors.
+During the entire 20-day period, I actively used the push_swap visualizer tool to visualize and analyze the actions performed by my code, making it easier to spot any inefficiencies or errors.

-This roadmap should help you make steady progress and successfully complete your "push_swap" project within the given time frame.
-If you encounter any challenges or need further assistance along the way, don't hesitate to seek help and guidance.
-Good luck with your project!